Dutton v Poole (1678): Exception to privity of contract

 This exception was for almost a century from 1884 considered not part of the common law, and was directly refuted in Tweddle v Atkinson (1861).

-The legal and equitable narrow exemptions of Dutton v Poole (to the same effect) were in 1967 in a very limited way re-endorsed.
-The Judicial Committee of the House of Lords case Beswick v Beswick confirmed their application to Executor-claimants seeking equity's assistance to enforce promises to pay them indirectly contained in contracts between third parties and the deceased.
-The leading judges expressed a great deal of regret in the statutory law not having loosened the doctrine still further (which took place 32 years later in 1999).
+The Judicial Committee of the House of Lords in Beswick v Beswick achieved a similar effect by allowing executor-claimants seeking equity's assistance to enforce promises to pay them indirectly contained in contracts between third parties and the deceased.
+The leading judges expressed regret that legislation had not loosened the doctrine (which took place 32 years later in 1999).